bluewave-labs/checkmate/README.md

 # **We're opening our $5000 grant funding announcement soon, in partnership with [UpRock](https://uprock.com) - check [our web page](https://checkmate.so) for preliminary details.**

-**If you would like to support us, please consider giving it a ⭐, and think about contributing or providing feedback.
+**If you would like to support us, please consider giving it a ⭐ and click on "watch" the repo so you can latest news from us.
 Need support or have a suggestion?
 Check our [Discord channel](https://discord.gg/NAb6H3UTjK) or [Discussions](https://github.com/bluewave-labs/checkmate/discussions) forum.**

 ![Frame 34](https://github.com/user-attachments/assets/00db1520-24b6-42f2-aca2-a1c9794677da)